barisicgroup/unf/README.md

   - `[number]` **position:** world position of the top-left corner (origin) of the lattice.
     - z-axis goes "into" the lattice, y-axis goes from top to bottom and x-axis from left to right.
   - `[number]` **orientation:** orientation of the lattice in space
+    - by default, lattice's z-axis is considered to be aligned with the world z-axis
   - `[object]` **virtualHelices:** array of virtual helices, i.e., lattice cells determining location and orientation of a possible double helix.
 Lattice may contain lots of empty cells/virtual helices (theoretically infinite), which should not be part of UNF as they carry no data.
     - `number` **id:** unique ID of this virtual helix
     - `[number]` **latticePosition:** array describing the position of this virtual helix in the lattice.
 For example [1, 2] refers to row 1, column 2.